 - For additional information, fill out the brief inquiry form linked below or email Doug Stuart, co-director of Dickinson’s master’s program, at firstname.lastname@example.org.

-- To register for one for the courses available this spring, fill out and submit the Graduate Course Request Form.
+- To register for one of the available courses, visit the Graduate Course Registration page.

 - To apply for the master's or certificate program, complete an application.